meal-match/backend/README.md

 ### Merging

 When changes on your branch are ready to be merged into `main`, create a merge request.
-This request will need to be reviewed by 2 people before your changes can be merged.
+This request will need to be reviewed by one other person before your changes can be merged.